All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 By Referee: Referees who are responsible for the late start of a game, without proper cause or having failed to notify or gain permission for absence from the proper authority, will be subject to disciplinary actions, and may be called upon to explain their actions.

-- f) FORFEITS: If a forfeit occurs for failure to appear on game day, in ANY age group, then a fine of $250.00 will be imposed upon the team and/or club.
-Referee fees may also apply.
-All fines are due prior to next scheduled game.
-Teams with outstanding debts are ineligible to play.
+- f) FORFEITS: If a forfeit occurs for failure to appear on game day, in ANY age group, then a fine of $300.00 can be imposed on the club by the Board of Directors.
+Teams are expected to pay fines within 30 days when notice of fine is communicated to the club.
 Any game that is forfeited will not be eligible to be rescheduled.
 Teams that wish to forfeit, will contact USA, pay the fine and then USA will notify the referee assignor and opposing team.

 - g) TRAVEL TIMES: Home teams will not schedule any games before 10:00 AM involving opponents traveling more than 50 miles or 2 hours.